zenml-io/blog.zenml.io/_posts/2022-08-02-zero-twelve-zero-release.md

 We've been working on minor bug fixes and improving our [docs page](https://docs.zenml.io/) to improve your experience with ZenML.

-We also added functionality to specify hardware resources on a step level to control the amount of memory, CPUs and GPUs that each ZenML step has access to.
+We also added functionality to specify hardware resources on a step level to control the amount of memory, CPUs, and GPUs that each ZenML step has access to.

-We've also added functionality to determines if secrets are shared with other ZenML Secrets Managers using the same backend.
+We've also added functionality to determine if secrets are shared with other ZenML Secrets Managers using the same backend.

 As always, we've also included various bug fixes and lots of improvements to the documentation and our examples.